-Although we’ve driven hundreds of miles in a day in Riley Blue, including to France, we haven’t done it day after day for the week we’d be spending on LeJoG.
+Although we’d driven hundreds of miles in a day in Riley Blue, including to France, we hadn’t done it day after day for the week we’d be spending on LeJoG.

-We’re fortunate that the car’s bodywork is now in good shape and thanks to replacement seats it’s comfortable drive for long distances.
-Although we had a few issues initially and a couple of ‘lifts’ home as you can see above, reliability has improved a hundred fold though we felt it wise to make sure Riley Blue was up to the task ahead.
+The car’s bodywork is in good shape and thanks to replacement seats it’s comfortable drive for long distances.
+Although we’d had a few issues initially and a couple of ‘lifts’ home as you can see above, reliability has improved a hundred fold though we felt it wise to make sure Riley Blue was up to the task ahead.

 We’re very fortunate in having Steve McKie Sportscars in Chesterfield.
 Steve is a MG specialist – if you’re wondering why he looks after Riley Blue, the answer is simple, it has the same BMC B-Series engine found in early MGA sports cars.

-We don’t intend to do much night driving during our trip but Steve has uprated the electrical system to cope with any extra demands on it by replacing the dynamo with an alternator (alternators are far better at charging batteries than dynamos), at the same time the polarity was been changed to negative earth.
-We also intend to fit USB charging sockets, a rear fog lamp and a high level third brake light.
-The braking system has been overhauled and that, other than a major service and a box full of spares, is about it.
+We did’t intend to do much night driving during our trip but Steve uprated the electrical system to cope with any extra demands on it by replacing the dynamo with an alternator (alternators are far better at charging batteries than dynamos), at the same time the polarity was changed to negative earth.
+The braking system was overhauled and that, other than a major service and a box full of spares, was about it.